 ◊ A major reason that Georgia's 2009 recruiting class was ranked No. 3 in the nation.

-◊ Ranked as the nation's No. 80 prospect by Hoopgurlz.
+◊ Ranked as the No. 80 overall prospect in the nation by Hoopgurlz.

 ◊ Selected first-team All-State by the Georgia Sports Writers Association as a junior (Class AAAA) and a senior (Class AAAAA) after earning second-team status as a sophomore (Class AAAA).

 ◊ Named the Metro Atlanta Player of the Year by the Atlanta Tipoff Club as a senior.

 ◊ Selected as the South team's MVP in the 2009 Georgia Athletic Coaches Association (GACA) All-Star Game.

 ◊ Helped lead Westlake on three deep State Tournament runs - the "Elite Eight" and semifinals in Class AAAA in 2007 and 2008, respectively, and the "Elite Eight" for Class AAAAA in 2009.

 ◊ As a senior, led Westlake to a 27 -2 finish as the Lady Lions moved up to Class AAAAA and reached the quarterfinals of the state tourney.